kevinbowen777/django-start/docs/installing.rst

 How to install and use the project
 ----------------------------------

 To install the django-start project, run this command in your terminal:

 .. code-block:: console

    $ git clone https://github.com/kevinbowen777/django-start.git
    $ cd django-start

+After the repository has been successfully cloned, see the :doc:`configuring` section for instructions on setting up your environment and starting the local server.

 Local installation
 ------------------